woocommerce/woocommerce/readme.txt

 * Fix - Properly check slugs when updating attributes.
 * Fix - Use gallery thumbnail size for variation image switcher.
 * Fix - Clear subcategory cache when updating product categories.
+* Fix - Round fractional cents when out of base.
+* Fix - Inherit 'is variation' from existing attribute during csv import.
+* Fix - Set is_shortcode loop prop when outputting subcategories.
+* Fix - Reload gateways after updating the order.
+* Tweak - Use wc_get_default_products_per_row as the default for product shortcodes.
+* Tweak - Add post_excerpt to product search.
 * Tweak - Update the description of the user tracking notice in the onboarding wizard.
 * Tweak - Add extra data in order mobile view (status and date).
 * Tweak - Add profile link to order screen.